Car TalkCar MaintenanceWarning LightsAutomatic Gearbox Warning Light: Causes and How to Fix

 High-pitched screeching noises are often signs of transmission issues.
 (Photo: Golden Wrench Automotive)

-How to Address and Fix the Automatic Gearbox Fault
+How to Address and Fix the Automatic Gearbox Fault?

-Cease Driving
+Cease driving

 Similar to the Check Engine Light, it is crucial to take heed of the transmission warning light.

 When this light activates, it is advisable to halt your driving and assess the situation before proceeding further.
+Even if no noticeable issues are apparent, it is imperative to conduct a comprehensive inspection.

 For instance, if the transmission is low on fluid and you continue driving, it may necessitate the replacement of the entire transmission.
 Conversely, addressing the issue promptly, such as by adding the necessary fluid, can prevent such costly consequences.

-Utilize a compatible OBD-II code scanner to access the system’s stored alerts.
+You can use a compatible OBD-II code scanner to access the system’s stored alerts.
 Connect your code scanner to the OBD-II port and retrieve the Diagnostic Trouble Codes (DTCs) to identify the underlying issues.

-If there are an excessive number of codes to sift through, consider resetting the warning light and taking the vehicle for a test drive.
 After a few minutes of driving, the light should reappear, allowing you to focus on retrieving only the pertinent codes related to the current problem.

 If the obtained codes do not provide sufficient information to rectify the problem, it is advisable to consult a qualified mechanic.
 When contacting the mechanic, be prepared to describe any unusual observations you have made and share the retrieved trouble codes.